 The medieval town of Gruyères and its 13th century castle are often on the tourist map when exploring around Lake Geneva ….
 And rightfully so!
 The small village, completely surrounded by sublime alps and perfect green pastures is well worth the detour.
-But what people often overlook is what the rest of the region and the nearby Simmental has to offer, which is, believe it or not, even more worthwhile and genuine!
+But what people often overlook is what the rest of the region, the nearby Saanenland and the Pays d’en Haut have to offer, which is, believe it or not, even more worthwhile and genuine!
 Whether you’re a couple or a family, here are our five reasons why you should tag on a few days just in this area next time you’re in Switzerland:

 1 – Hiking Heaven